soyjubilado/AdventOfCode/2022/README.md

   - json.loads is a safe alternative to eval(). (day 13)
   - Python 3 got rid of cmp functions for sort, so you have to convert it to a key function via functools.cmp_to_sort(). (day 13)
+  - Python has complex numbers, and these can be used to represent coordinates on a grid.

 ## Notes On Individual Days